 '''

 typedef struct

 {

 uint8_t bLength;

 uint8_t bDescriptorType;

 uint16_t wTotalLength;

 uint8_t bNumInterfaces;

 uint8_t bConfigurationValue;

 uint8_t iConfiguration;

-uint8_t bMAttributes;
+uint8_t bMattributes;

 uint8_t bMaxPower;

 }

 tConfigDescriptor

 '''

 bLength The length of this descriptor in bytes.
-All configuration descriptors are 9 bytes long. bDescriptorType The type of the descriptor.
-For a configuration descriptor, this will be bConfigurationValue The value used as an argument to the SetConfiguration standard request to select this configuration.
+All configuration descriptors are 9 bytes long.bDescriptorType The type of the descriptor.
+For a configuration descriptor, this will be USB_DTYPE_CONFIGURATION (2).

-USB DTYPE CONFIGURATION (2).
+wTotalLength The total length of data returned for this configuration.
+This includes the combined length of all descriptors (configuration, interface, endpoint and class- or vendor-specific) returned for this configuration.

-- wTotalLength The total length of data returned for this configuration.
-This includes the combined length of all descriptors (configuration, interface, endpoint and class- or vendor-specific) returned for this configuration. - bNumInterfaces The number of interface supported by this configuration.
+bNumInterfaces The number of interface supported by this configuration.